sachinkr91/api-rest-meetings/libs/java/docs/CommandCenterApi.md

 CommandCenterApi apiInstance = new CommandCenterApi();
 Integer userId = 56; // Integer | The ID of the user of interest.
 This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint.
-Map<String, String> filter = new HashMap(); // Map<String, String> | An array of search filter conditions that describe the limits of the search to perform.
+String filter = "filter_example"; // String | An array of search filter conditions that describe the limits of the search to perform.
 Refer to the FilterSpecification definition in the Models section below. try {
     MeetingIndigoList result = apiInstance.getMeetingsPastByUser(userId, filter);
     System.out.println(result);